 For more than 50 years Eltex of Sweden has been the leading manufacturer of weft break sensors for the weaving industry.
-During this time, we have also been a trusted provider of sensors for the warping & winding industry and in recent years even the tufting industry.
+During this time, we have also been a trusted provider of sensors for the warping & winding industry and during the last decade also systems for the tufting industry.
 Innovation, experience and know-how has enabled us to perfect the function and reliability of our sensors.
 Having our own R&D in Sweden and manufacturing in Ireland also gives us the necessary control of product quality and flexibility in terms of production and logistics.
 But most importantly, we listen to our customers’ views and try to work out solutions together with them.

 The idea …

 Eltex started with one question… How to detect a broken / missing weft yarn in a shuttle weaving machine?
 In 1960 Åke Rydborn and Ragnar Henriksson asked themselves that question.
 They began to work on a solution in their hometown Älmhult Sweden, and in 1962 developed a prototype of the world’s first Electronic Weft-Stop-Motion.